EN

 • Jones, G. (2020).
 Attacking Principles Training Session with Informational Constraints, utilising transitional feedback.
 Elite Soccer, Green Star Media Ltd, 115, pp. 15-17.

-Publications and Articles Written or In-Press/To be Published:
+Publications and Articles Written or In-Press/Under Review:

 Podcasts where Discussed Research Ideas: